-(I) An ODJFS employee to whom a signature has been authorized or delegated shall use that authority only as authorized by the JFS 05006 .
-Any other use is prohibited.
+(I) An ODJFS employee to whom a signature has been authorized or delegated shall use that authority only as authorized by the JFS 05006.
+Any other use is prohibited and invalid.

 (1) "Personal information" means any information that describes anything about a person, or indicates action done by or to a person, or indicates that a person possesses certain personal characteristics, and that contains, and can be retrieved from a system by a name, identifying number, symbol, or other identifier assigned to a person.

 (a) Personal information includes, but is not limited to, the following: